wibbuffey/slope/pages/guide.md

 In slope, pages are created using "routes".
 A route is a connection between a URL and a function which displays the page.
 Routes can be specified as strings for direct URLs, with `"*"` to act as a fallback/wildcard when no page is found, or with a `RegEx` to have variables in the URL.

-> Tip: Slope also supports RegExes in the form of strings, such as `"/example/test."` instea//d of `/\/example\/test./`
+> Tip: Slope also supports RegExes in the form of strings, such as `"/example/test."` instead of `/\/example\/test./`

 Routes are specified with `Server.Routes`.
 It has two methods: `.add()` and `.remove()`.